Topics: Quality, Safety & Maintenance

-In the past years, Model-Based Development and Verification (MBDV) technology has been widely used and accepted in software production.
+In the past, Model-Based Development and Verification (MBDV) technology has been widely used and accepted in software production.
 When this technology is used in airborne software, a number of key issues should be considered to ensure the airworthiness objectives and safety goals.
 In order to clarify these issues and ease the use the MBDV technology, DO-331 is published as a supplement to DO-178C, to provide consensus guidance to applicants and certification authorities.

 Engineers in aviation airworthiness management and supplier management.